How to Move from Dental Assistant to Dental Hygienist

 As a dental assistant, you’re an important part of the dental team, and a big part of your role is to help dentists to work more efficiently.
 Your job may involve a combination of duties such as greeting patients, scheduling appointments, sterilizing instruments and preparing patients and work areas for treatment and procedures.

 Working as a dental assistant is a stable and interesting career, but you may want to consider advancing to a career as a dental hygienist.
 This is a related career that requires you to have a higher level of knowledge and skill in dental care.
 Pursuing this career path can provide more pay and more job opportunities.
+Here we review your options in moving from dental assistant to dental hygienist, including bridge programs, further degree possibilities and “test-out” options.

 Is it Possible to Move from Dental Assistant to Dental Hygienist?

 Once you’ve decided you’re interested in moving from a career as a dental assistant to a career as a dental hygienist, you may wonder if it’s even possible for you to make this change.
 Becoming a dental hygienist requires completing either an associate’s degree program or a bachelor’s degree program in dental hygiene.
 There’s no reason you can’t pursue a degree while you’re working as a dental assistant.
+While there aren’t exactly “bridge programs” available, you may able to “test out” certain elements of the required program classes and reduce the burden.

 Admission to dental hygiene programs can be competitive since most people know that working as a dental hygienist can lead to above-average wages.
 The good news is that since you’re currently a dental assistant, you’ve already demonstrated commitment to the field of dentistry, and you have a lot of knowledge of what’s involved in dental care.
 This may be beneficial for you when you apply to a dental hygiene program, both in making you a more competitive applicant and in feeling familiar with some of what you’ll be studying.